‘Captain Marvel’ Wins Again For Women After Smashing Another Box Office Record

 Bradley likewise acknowledged the dynamics at play with the groundbreaking film and also shed light on the resistance that the film faced even prior to opening, driven largely by superhero fans who, for a number of reasons, found the female lead unpalatable.

-“Before the movie was even released, it was already under attack by trolls who wanted to boycott it because Brie Larson said she didn’t just want reviews from white dudes.
-With people showing up in force to see Captain Marvel, the trolls’ plan obviously didn’t work out too well.”
+“Before the movie was even released, it was already under attack by trolls who wanted to boycott it because Brie Larson said she didn’t just want reviews from white dudes….The trolls’ plan obviously didn’t work out too well.”

 In an interview, Larson had indicated that she didn’t necessarily want to hear the opinion of a middle-aged white man when it comes to a film intended to speak to an entirely different audience.